Sufficient and Necessary Barrier-like Conditions for Safety and Reach-avoid Verification of Stochastic Discrete-time Systems: Related Work

+Regarding reach-avoid verification, a new sufficient barrier-like condition was proposed in \cite{xue2021reach} for the reach-avoid analysis of stochastic discrete-time dynamical systems over an infinite-time horizon.
+This condition was later extended to stochastic continuous-time dynamical systems in \cite{xue2024}.
+The condition is constructed by relaxing a set of equations, whose solution characterizes the exact reach-avoid probability of eventually entering a desired target set from an initial state while maintaining safety constraints.
+In addition, another barrier-like function, called reach-avoid supermartingales, was introduced in \cite{vzikelic2023learning, vzikelic2023compositional} to guarantee reach-avoid specifications and facilitate controller synthesis for stochastic discrete-time systems.
+This framework assumes that the system evolves within a robust invariant set, with both the unsafe set and target set confined within this invariant domain.
+However, this strong assumption limits the applicability of the framework, as many systems do not possess compact robust invariant sets, as discussed in \cite{yu2023safe}.
+These barrier-like conditions aim to lower bound reach-avoid probabilities, as explored in \cite{xue2021reach, vzikelic2023learning, vzikelic2023compositional, xue2024}.

-This paper is structured as follows: In Section \ref{sec:pre}, we formulate the stochastic discrete-time systems of interest and the safety and reach-avoid verification problems.
-Section \ref{sec:rav} presents sufficient and necessary barrier-like conditions for safety verification and their derivation.
-Afterward, Section \ref{sec:lb} presents sufficient and necessary barrier-like conditions for reach-avoid verification and their derivation.
-Finally, we conclude this paper in Section \ref{sec:con}.
+This paper is structured as follows: Section \ref{sec:pre} introduces the stochastic discrete-time systems of interest and formulates the safety and reach-avoid verification problems.
+Section \ref{sec:rav} presents the necessary and sufficient barrier-like conditions for safety verification.
+Section \ref{sec:lb} follows with the necessary and sufficient barrier-like conditions for reach-avoid verification.
+Section \ref{sec:ex} presents two numerical examples that demonstrate the effectiveness of the proposed barrier-like conditions.
+Finally, Section \ref{sec:con} concludes the paper.